chichi-berlin/website/README.md

-This is the development environment and repository for the website of CHICHI - the bicycle shop in the heart of Berlin Neukölln.
+This is the development environment and repository for the website of CHICHI - the bicycle store in the heart of Berlin Neukölln.
 The site can be found under [chichi.berlin](http://chichi.berlin)